Victorians are passionate about recycling, and we are great at it!

 We urge the Victorian Government to reinvest more of the landfill levy to rescue our recycling system

 Waste is an enormous issue for Victorian communities.
 Ensuring rubbish is correctly disposed of is vital for councils, ratepayers and our environment.
 It also means that our streets and towns are clean and liveable.

-The Victorian Government charges a landfill levy for the collection of solid waste, with that cost passed down to ratepayers through garbage charges for kerbside collections, gate fees at landfills/transfer stations, and through waste management charges on rates notices.
+Landfill levy costs are passed down to ratepayers through garbage charges for kerbside collections, gate fees at landfills/transfer stations, and through waste management charges on rates notices.

 With the goal of providing further incentives for Victorians to improve their resource recovery, the Victorian Government substantially increased the landfill levy back in 2010; and they have since continued to raise it annually.

-The revenue from this increased levy is placed in the Sustainability Fund, and was intended for supporting initiatives in waste diversion, innovative resource efficiency projects, climate change and sustainability.
+After funding State environment agencies, the remaining revenue from this levy is placed in the Sustainability Fund to support initiatives in waste diversion, innovative resource efficiency projects, climate change and sustainability.